ducksluck/SAC_NORDVPN/README.md

 # SAC_NordVPN:  An OpenVPN config scraper and random connection tool
-This a python solution to help randomize VPN server users are connected to.
+This a python solution to help randomize VPN servers users connect to.
 Scrapes all NordVPN's OpenVPN configs and threads downloads.
-Downloading all 5000+ servers takes approximately 1.5 minutes.
+Downloading all 10,000+ servers takes approximately 20 minutes even with threading.
-User can select a country of preferece and double-VPNs.
-Launches OpenVPN which handles login credentials.
+Users can select a country of preferece as well as double-VPN country pairs.
+Script launches OpenVPN as subprocess to handle login credentials as usual.

 [![SAC_NordVPN_Menu](https://github.com/ducksluck/SAC_NORDVPN/blob/main/SAC_NordVPN/Menu.PNG)](#Menu)